Wawen22/VoyageSmart/openspec/changes/enhance-ai-experience/tasks.md

 - [x] 1.2.5 Add intent detection and heuristic-driven interactive components for common travel queries.
 - [x] 1.2.6 Refine AI prompting and chat UI/UX to prioritise relevant, actionable assistance.

-### 1.3 Advanced Preference Center (optional)
+### 1.3 Advanced Preference Center
-- [ ] 1.3.1 Extend the database schema to store detailed user preferences.
+- [x] 1.3.1 Extend the database schema to store detailed user preferences.
-- [ ] 1.3.2 Create the API endpoint for managing user preferences.
+- [x] 1.3.2 Create the API endpoint for managing user preferences.
-- [ ] 1.3.3 Develop the UI for the Advanced Preference Center.
+- [x] 1.3.3 Develop the UI for the Advanced Preference Center.

 ### 1.4 Context-Aware AI
 - [ ] 1.4.1 Implement the middleware to inject real-time context into AI requests.